 Sexual harassment might be a single incident - it depends on the circumstances.
-Obviously some actions or remarks are so offensive that they constitute sexual harassment in themselves, even if they are not repeated.
+Obviously some actions or remarks are so offensive that they constitute sexual harassment in themselves, even if they

 Other single incidents, such as an unwanted invitation out or compliment, may not constitute harassment if they are not repeated.